 If you are looking for storage for paper towels, these hyacinth baskets hold six roles perfectly.
 I couldn’t believe it when I found these, it’s like they were made for paper towel storage.

 My dad saw me removing the paper towels from the plastic bag and he said, “don’t show your mother those baskets, because she will want some.” -ha.

 Small Laundry Room Ideas

 I found the cute laundry signs for the wall in Home Goods.

-I will share our floating shelf and folding table tutorial soon.
-They were very inexpensive to make and with a little sanding and paint, boring old wood can shape up quite nicely!
+Our laundry closet would have more room if we decided to go with a stackable washer and dryer but I wanted a folding table so we opted for the side by side washer and dryer.
+The laundry shelves were very inexpensive to make and with a little sanding and paint, boring old wood can shape up quite nicely!

 The wire basket is hung with picture hook nails.
 Just tap the tiny nail into the wall and leave a little bit of the nail protruding from the wall.
 The sign below sums up my view on laundry 100%.

 Pink duct tape from a previous project was the solution to cover the existing electrical box.

 This is probably the greatest invention on the planet.
 A grocery bag holder.
 I have always wanted one of these but never got around to buying one.
 This is from the Container Store as well.

 This little framed dog saying is near and dear to my heart.
 My grandmother (my mom’s mom) had this in her bathroom when I was a kid and before she died, she gave it to me.
 Now it lives in our bathroom/laundry room.